The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 The Central Court

 Many believe that it was here that the bull-leaping ceremony used to take place.
-However, the space wouldn’t have been large enough for the acrobatic movements required for the performance.
+However, the space wouldn’t have been large enough for the performance’s required acrobatic movements.

 If you want to read more, check Wikipedia.
-For an even more fascinating explanation, here you will find a great article on the ceremony and bulls in Crete.
+For an even more fascinating explanation, here is an excellent article on the ceremony and bulls in Crete.

 The West Court